Yearly health screenings and check ups are important for monitoring your health.

 The $25 fee includes a check of cholesterol, triglycerides, HDL and LDL.

 A twelve-hour food and beverage fast is recommended for more accurate results.

 All other screenings are currently on hold, due to COVID-19.
-Please utilize our drive-up, Mobile Testing Site (see details above).
+Please utilize our Drive-Thru Testing Center.

 Many patients worry about their prostate cancer risk, which is the most common cancer among men after skin cancer.